Keats/vincentprouillet/content/blog/looking-at-payments-in-europe.md

 Stripe seems to give the best price but keep in mind you cand probably get better rates than the advertised one (at least for Paymill according to the employee I met ages ago).
 FastSpring is pretty damn expensive but seems to have European VAT handling built-in.

-## Handling VAT
+### Handling VAT

-### Implementing it yourself
+#### Implementing it yourself
 In all cases, you need to ask for the customer's country in the checkout form to serve as an equivalent of a billing address.
 You can prefill that by using the IP address for better UX.

-You need to handle a few cases:
+You need to handle two cases:

-#### Customer provides a VAT number
+- Customer provides a VAT number

 Check that the VAT number is correct and match the country given.
 If it is valid, you only need to add VAT if the customer is based in the same country as you.
 If the customer is not in the same country, do not charge any VAT.

-#### Customer doesn't provide VAT number
+- Customer doesn't provide VAT number

 Compare the country selected with the IP location.
 If it matches continue otherwise compare the country filled with the bank country.
 If it matches continue otherwise ask the customer to send a fax with their certificate of birth and a passport.
 More seriously: what should be done in the last case?

 There are APIs to get up-to-date VAT rates and check VAT numbers but you could use [pyvat](https://github.com/iconfinder/pyvat) for example to handle all of that for you.
 Keep in mind that you do not charge VAT for clients outside of the EU.

 While this is annoying, it doesn't seem like a huge amount of work.

-### Using a third party
+#### Using a third party
 If you prefer using off-the-shelf solutions, a few exist that handle the VAT aspect (note that I haven't used any of them):

 - [Recurly](https://recurly.com/): $99/month and 10¢ per transaction + 1.25% of revenue (on top of payment gateway)
 - [Quaderno](https://quaderno.io/): $29/month on top of your payment provider, provides a widget for checkout that handles European VAT rules
 - [Taxamo](https://www.taxamo.com): £40/month for all the regions, pretty limited number of country as it's missing Canada and Australia for example.
 Doesn't actually show what the product is but included for completeness
-- [chargebee](https://www.chargebee.com): $49/month on top of a payment provider
+- [Chargebee](https://www.chargebee.com): $49/month on top of a payment provider

 Out of those, Quaderno seems to be the best choice and is fairly cheap.
 Recurly looks neat as well but is quite expensive without a clear added value on what it adds to let's say Stripe recurrent billing.